spion/spion.github.com/src/documents/promise-nuggets/15-map-in-series.html.md

 })
 ```

-Again, `Bluebird.all` does the rest.
+Again, `Promise.all` does the rest.

 ## Notes